To Pimp a Butterfly: Lyrics and themes

 Lamar has offered explanations of the meanings behind songs such as "Wesley's Theory" and "King Kunta".
 The album's 1970s funk-inspired opening track "Wesley's Theory" is a reference to Wesley Snipes and how the actor was jailed for tax evasion; according to Lamar, "no one teaches poor black males how to manage money or celebrity, so if they do achieve success, the powers that be can take it from right under them".
 "For Free?
 (Interlude)" sees Lamar rapping in a dense, spoken word-esque manner with musical accompaniment by jazz pianist Robert Glasper.

 "King Kunta" is concerned with the "history of negative stereotypes all African-Americans have to reconcile".
 Lamar also explained his criticism of rappers who use ghostwriters on "King Kunta", revealing that he came to prominence as a ghostwriter, and has respect for writers, but says that "as a new artist, you have to stand behind your work."

 "These Walls" has been described by Billboard as "pondering sex and existence in equal measure; it's a yoni metaphor about the power of peace, with sugar walls being escape and real walls being obstacles."
 Lamar revealed that "U" was inspired by his own experience of depression and suicidal thoughts.
 He also mentioned feelings of survivor's guilt as inspirations for the album.
 "Alright" begins as a spoken-word treatise before exploding into a shapeshifting portrait of America that brings in jazz horns, skittering drum beats and Lamar's mellifluous rapping as he struggles with troubles and temptations.
 Yet at the end of each verse, he reassures himself that "We gon' be alright"—a simple rallying cry for a nation reeling from gun violence and police brutality.
 For critics a "celebration of being alive", Lamar described "Alright" as a message of hope.
 "The Blacker the Berry" features a "boom bap beat" and lyrics that celebrate Lamar's African-American heritage and "tackle hatred, racism, and hypocrisy head on."
-The song's hook is performed by Jamaican dancehall artist Assassin, notable for performing on Kanye West's 2013 LP Yeezus, whose lyrics similarly address racial inequality, specifically against African Americans.
+The song's hook is performed by Jamaican dancehall artist Assassin, notable for performing on Kanye West's 2013 album Yeezus, whose lyrics similarly address racial inequality, specifically against African Americans.

+In the final track of the album, the 12-minute song "Mortal Man", Lamar reflects on everything he has explored throughout the album.
+He delves into both historical and contemporary views on black identity, while also grappling with his own relationship with fame.
+He repeats some of the album's most impactful lines, also addressing his misuse of power and the inner struggles he faces in managing his influence.
+The song ends with an "interview" between Lamar and Tupac Shakur which was recorded "using audio excerpts from a rare 1994 interview between Shakur and the host of Swedish radio show P3 Soul, Mats Nileskar".